Sinclair ZX Spectrum

 Introduced April 1982 (16K and 48K versions)

 Another positive addition was a reset button on the side of the casing.
-With the original spectrum no facility existed to power down or reset the machine, short of pulling the power plug out.
-Over time, this could cause the connector to become loose and reset itself inadvertently, so having a proper reset button was a big deal!
+With the original spectrum no facility existed to power down or reset the machine, short of pulling the power connector out.
+Over time, this could cause the connector to become loose and reset the computer inadvertently, so having a proper reset button was a big deal!

 For existing Spectrum owners, the Spectrum+ keyboard could be purchased as a home-upgrade kit for £50.